Where do I go to do a certain function..

-THE CLIENT AREA - The Client Area is for the most part INFORMATIONAL.
+THE CLIENT AREA - The Client Area is for the most part INFORMATIONAL and concerns your account.

 This is where you update your contact information, credit card information, and any additional contact information.